DerEntinator/BeatBanger-Autoplay/README.md

 Simple BeatBanger auto-player with a WPF GUI for Windows 7+. <br>
 (In principle just emulating keyboard presses timed to the underlying notes.cfg)

-To run the standard version of the software you might need to install the specific .net runtime on the first launch if you don't have it already.
-When running it without the runtime you'll get a prompt to download it from Microsoft. <br>
+To run the standard version of the software you might need to install a specific .net runtime.
+If you don't have it already you'll get a prompt to download it from Microsoft when you launch the software. <br>
 If you don't want to deal with the runtime directly there is also a self-contained release you can choose.

 After launching, pick the game folder and everything else should be self-explanatory.